Applib-HarmonyOS/DropIndicator/README.md

 =================
 Introduction
 ------------
-Android library which handles custom animation on indicator of PageSlider
+HMOS library which handles custom animation on indicator of PageSlider

 # Source